cfarkas/Genotype-variants/README.md

 # BASH pipeline:

-Users can execute the pipeline in bash following a config file.
+Users can execute the pipeline in bash executing a config file.
 This file will invoke four scripts (sort_bam.sh, variant_collection.sh, filtering_combined_mouse.sh and genotype_variants_mouse.sh) that should be present in the working folder along with the genotype_variants_mouse_linux.R script, the mm10.fa genome (properly indexed) and the BAM files (unsorted) from every genotype to analyze.

 ## Preeliminars: